Sanford I. Weill

-Sanford I. "Sandy" Weill (/waɪl/; born March 16, 1933) is an American banker, financier and philanthropist.
+Sanford I. "Sandy" Weill (/waɪl/; born March 16, 1933) is an American banker, financier, and philanthropist.
 He is a former chief executive and chairman of Citigroup.
 He served in those positions from 1998 until October 1, 2003, and April 18, 2006, respectively.

 Early life and education

-Weill was born in the Bensonhurst section of Brooklyn, New York, to Polish Jewish immigrants, Etta Kalika and Max Weill.
+Weill was born in the Bensonhurst section of Brooklyn, New York City, to Polish Jewish immigrants, Etta (Kalika) and Max Weill.
 He attended P.S.
-200 in Bensonhurst.
-He also attended Peekskill Military Academy in Peekskill, New York, then enrolled at Cornell University where he was active in the Air Force ROTC and the Alpha Epsilon Pi fraternity.
-Weill received a Bachelor of Arts degree in government from Cornell in 1955.
+200 of the New York City Public Schools system for elementary school in his local neighborhood of Bensonhurst.
+He also attended Peekskill Military Academy in Peekskill, New York of Upstate New York, and then enrolled at Cornell University in Ithaca, New York, where he was active in the U.S. Air Force ROTC and Alpha Epsilon Pi fraternity.
+In 1955, Weill graduated with a Bachelor of Arts degree in government from Cornell.

 Weill's middle initial of "I" is not an abbreviation for anything.
-He has said:
+In 2002, he said:

-Business career
+Career

-Weill, shortly after graduating from Cornell University, got his first job on Wall Street in 1955 – as a runner for Bear Stearns.
+In 1955, shortly after graduating from Cornell, Weill began his first job on Wall Street, serving as a runner for Bear Stearns.
 In 1956, he became a licensed broker at Bear Stearns.
 Rather than making phone calls or personal visits to solicit clients, Weill found he was far more comfortable sitting at his desk, poring through companies' financial statements and disclosures made to the U.S. Securities and Exchange Commission.
 For weeks his only client was his mother, Etta, until his later to be wife, Joan, persuaded an ex-boyfriend to open a brokerage account.

-Building Shearson (1960–1981)
+Building Shearson

 While working at Bear Stearns, Weill was a neighbor of Arthur L. Carter who was working at Lehman Brothers.
 Together with Roger Berlind and Peter Potoma, they formed Carter, Berlind, Potoma & Weill in May 1960.
 In 1962 the firm became Carter, Berlind & Weill after the New York Stock Exchange brought disciplinary proceedings against Potoma.

 In 1968, with the departure of Arthur Carter, the firm was renamed Cogan, Berlind, Weill & Levitt (Marshall Cogan, Arthur Levitt), or CBWL jokingly referred to on Wall Street as "Corned Beef With Lettuce".
 Weill served as the firm's Chairman from 1965 to 1984, a period in which it completed over 15 acquisitions to become the country's second-largest securities brokerage firm.
 The company became CBWL-Hayden, Stone, Inc. in 1970; Hayden Stone, Inc. in 1972; Shearson Hayden Stone in 1974, when it merged with Shearson Hammill & Co.; and Shearson Loeb Rhoades in 1979, when it merged with Loeb, Rhoades, Hornblower & Co.

 With capital totaling $250 million, Shearson Loeb Rhoades trailed only Merrill Lynch as the largest securities broker.